wanirepo/affectneuro_2023fall/README.md

 ## What are the aims of this course?

-Joyful, happy, sad, angry, disgusting, painful, bored... we experience these emotions all the time, and these experience keep changing every moment.
+Joyful, happy, sad, angry, disgusting, painful, bored... we experience these emotions all the time, and these experiences keep changing every moment.
 How can we "define" emotions?
 How can we "study" emotions?
 What are the "bodily factors" that influence emotions?
-How we "measure" bodily response of emotions?
+How do we "measure" bodily response to emotions?
 What are the "brain representations" of emotions?
-Are emotions same with affect or feelings?
+Are emotions the same as affect or feelings?
 How can we model the "dynamics" of emotions?
 What are the underlying problems in emotional disorders, like anxiety and depression? etc. There are so many interesting questions about emotions.

 In this class, we will learn 1) key topics of affective neuroscience.
 2) We will also invite some researchers to hear more about ongoing studies on pain and emotions and 3) have some debate sessions on controversial topics.